BOOTCAMP-BANK-PROJECT/config-server/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To build a docker image of the jar in a thin docker image run the following command.
+To build a docker image of the jar in a docker image run the following command.

 ```
    docker build -t my_spring-config-server:0.0.1-SNAPSHOT .